British Journal of Pharmacology: The Concise Guide to PHARMACOLOGY

 The Concise Guide to PHARMACOLOGY is a supplement of the British Journal of Pharmacology, replacing the "Guide to Receptors and Channels".
 It is produced in association with the Nomenclature Committee of the International Union of Basic and Clinical Pharmacology.
-The current version, The Concise Guide to PHARMACOLOGY 2019/2020, was published in December 2019, and edited by Stephen Alexander, Eamonn Kelly, Alistair Mathie, John Peters and Emma Veale.
+The current version, The Concise Guide to PHARMACOLOGY 2023/2024, was published in October 2023, and edited by Stephen Alexander, Eamonn Kelly, Alistair Mathie, John Peters and Emma Veale.
 This edition is a compilation of the major pharmacological targets divided into seven sections: G protein-coupled receptors, ion channels, catalytic receptors, nuclear receptors, transporters, and enzymes.
 These are presented with nomenclature guidance and summary information on the best available pharmacological tools, alongside suggestions for further reading.
 It is freely available online and also available in hard copy.
 Previous editions of the "Guide to Receptors and Channels" are available through PubMed Central.
 The content of the "Concise Guide to PHARMACOLOGY" is also available through the online portal Guide to PHARMACOLOGY.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2019 impact factor of 7.73, ranking it 9th out of 270 journals in the category "Pharmacology & Pharmacy".
-In the year 2017 and 2019, the journal had the highest impact factor of journals in the category "Pharmacology and Pharmacy" when excluding journals that publish solely review articles.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 7.7.